 KELLY SALMON, PHD

-Kelly Salmon is from New Jersey and completed her B.S. in biology at The College of New Jersey in 2011.
-There, she completed an undergraduate thesis in a lab that studies the roles of a specific family of proteins that regulate plant growth and development.
-Currently, Ms. Salmon is a PhD candidate in biochemistry and cell biology at the Geisel School of Medicine at Dartmouth.
-Her dissertation research uses human cell lines grown in culture to investigate chromosome movement and segregation into daughter cells during cell division.
-This is a process that is tightly regulated in normal cells, but often becomes perturbed in cancer.
-With more than 8 years of experience, Ms. Salmon is highly skilled in a broad range of molecular biology techniques, mammalian cell culture, microscopy, and image analysis.
+Kelly Salmon is from New Jersey and completed her B.S. in Biology at The College of New Jersey in 2011.
+There, she completed an undergraduate thesis studying the roles of a family of proteins that regulate plant growth.
+Dr. Salmon completed her Ph.D. in Biochemistry and Cell Biology at the Geisel School of Medicine at Dartmouth in 2018.
+Her dissertation research used human cell lines grown in culture to investigate chromosome movement and segregation into daughter cells during cell division.
+This process is tightly regulated in normal cells, but often becomes perturbed in cancer.
+With 10 years of experience, Dr. Salmon is highly skilled in a broad range of molecular biology techniques, mammalian cell culture, microscopy, and image analysis.

-Ms. Salmon has taught the laboratory section of the undergraduate genetics and molecular biology course at Dartmouth and enjoys leading and directing scientific outreach events for middle school and high school students.
-She is an organizer for Science Day at Dartmouth and an instructor for middle and high school groups that visit Dartmouth to learn about microscopy.
-Ms. Salmon is looking forward to teaching students new techniques and fostering excitement in the scientific process.
-She will be instructing both of the three-week sessions and assisting with program development.
+Dr. Salmon has taught the laboratory section of the undergraduate genetics course at Dartmouth and directed scientific outreach events for middle school and high school students.
+She was an organizer for Science Day at Dartmouth and an instructor for middle and high school groups visiting Dartmouth to learn about microscopy.
+Dr. Salmon began working with the NHAS teaching a summer session in 2017 before joining full-time as Senior Scientist in 2018.
+She now leads summer programs, after school programs, professional development for teachers, and outreach to local schools.
+Dr. Salmon is looking forward to continuing to teach students new techniques and fostering excitement in the scientific process.

 PETER FALETRA, PHD